4 Best Ketamine Clinics in Pittsburgh (2026) — Verified & Reviewed

 | Wexford Stonewood Providers | Julie Garbutt, MD · Dixie Cavanagh, PsyD · Andrew Paleno, PA-C · Michelle Staley, PA-C · Jerry Davis, PMHNP · Jacqueline Sieber, PMHNP (plus 6 LCSW/LPC therapists) |

 Known For: The largest Spravato (esketamine) network in greater Pittsburgh — 15 locations across Allegheny, Westmoreland, Washington, and Beaver counties.
-Originally launched in West Virginia as Harmony / GRW Health, the practice unified its Pittsburgh-area expansion under the New Directions Mental Health brand and now operates with a deep psychiatry roster integrating Spravato, TMS, and standard psychiatric care under one practice.
+The practice operates independently as New Directions Mental Health with a deep psychiatry roster integrating Spravato, TMS, and standard psychiatric care under one practice.

 Why We Picked Them: If your insurance covers Spravato (most major Pittsburgh plans do — Highmark, UPMC, Aetna, Cigna, Optum, Medicare, Medicaid, TRICARE) and you want a clinic close to home rather than driving to Oakland or downtown, New Directions Mental Health almost certainly has a location within 15 minutes of you.
 The Wexford Stonewood office anchors the North Hills / I-79 corridor with a board-certified psychiatrist (Dr. Julie Garbutt, MD), a clinical psychologist (Dr. Dixie Cavanagh, PsyD), and four PA-C / PMHNP providers — meaning Spravato sessions are administered by experienced psychiatric clinicians rather than rotating staff.

 Important note: New Directions Mental Health offers Spravato (esketamine nasal spray) only — they do not provide IV ketamine infusions or ketamine-assisted psychotherapy (KAP).
-For IV ketamine, see Pittsburgh Ketamine, UPMC Center for Interventional Psychiatry, or The Good Drop.
-For KAP, see Pittsburgh Ketamine.
+For IV ketamine, see UPMC Center for Interventional Psychiatry — the only ranked Pittsburgh provider offering it.

 “Convenient Wexford location, broad insurance acceptance, and a stable psychiatric team — Spravato sessions felt clinical and supervised, not improvised.”